PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 :::

 ### Presenting
 Present your work to a teacher at one of the lab sessions.
 Be prepared to explain how your code works and to answer any question the teacher might have about it.
-When the teacher is satisfied with your presentation, upload your HTML file to the assignment [Lab 2](https://ju.instructure.com/courses/4775/assignments/25243) on Canvas, after which the teacher will approve you on the assignment.
+When the teacher is satisfied with your presentation, he will approve you on the assignment [Lab 2 Presentation](https://ju.instructure.com/courses/6820/modules/items/241265) on Canvas, and you can upload your solution to the assignment [Lab 2 Code](https://ju.instructure.com/courses/6820/modules/items/254129).

 ## Lab 3: Validating input to forms
 The file <a :href="$withBase('courses/web-development-advanced-concepts/files/lab-03-form-validation.html')" target="_blank">lab-03-form-validation.html</a> contains a form users can use to enter information about a new account to be created.
 Your task is to write JavaScript code validating the data entered in the form when the user submits it according to the following validation rules: